quantify-os/quantify-core/docs/source/howto/index.md

-# Examples and How-to Guides
+# Examples and how-to guides

 This section contains examples and code snippets, that demonstrate usage of Quantify-core tooling and utilities.